Punta del Diablo, Uruguay’s laidback Atlantic paradise

 If you want to be near the action, and more importantly, near Punta del Diablo beaches, get yourself to the north of Bulevar Santa Teresa, which is the main road in and out of the town.
 Everywhere else is… serene.
 Something to remember when staying there is that its suburbia is sprawling.
 We found a lovely little place to stay which, on the map, looked close to Punta del Diablo beaches, but turned out to be a 30 minute walk into the town, partially through the bush.

-There are lots of really cool looking hostels further out along the main road, but without taxis around (the only way we could get a taxi on a stormy night was to ask the police to call one of their mates up to provide a lift) we wouldn’t book one that didn’t have bikes for hire.
+There are lots of really cool looking hostels further along the main road out of Punta del Diablo, but without taxis around (the only way we could get a taxi on a stormy night was to ask the police to call one of their mates up to provide a lift) we wouldn’t book one that didn’t have bikes for hire.
 Oddly, bikes aren’t available for hire from the main town, either.

 The hostel we stayed at was still in the process of being built, but we’re sure that once finished it would be excellent.
 If you want a simple vibe with eco-friendly dry toilets, an outdoor kitchen hut and gyspy-caravan style glamping pods far from any noise, check out Patas Negras.